bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:32:27

-And there's a little code comment saying like, oh, I'm sure somebody will fix it before then.
+And there's a little code comment saying like, "Oh, I'm sure somebody will fix it before then."

 Aaron van Wirdum: 00:32:32